frankiennamdi/haveibeenpwned-shell/README.md

 ### Printing Help

 In the shell you can type help.
+The help provides documentation of what the commands do.

 ```
 pawned:>help